-Dublin City North Children and Young Person’s Service Committee is committed to providing seamless and integrated services for children, young people and families.
-The overarching aim is to improve the outcomes for children and young people in Dublin North City through effective interagency structures, communication and importantly agreed goals reflecting the 5 National Outcomes.
-The geographical area covered by the committee extends from the North Inner City Dublin out through Cabra, Finglas, Ballymun and Beaumont / Donaghmede.
+Dublin City North Children and Young People’s Services Committee (CYPSC) is one of twenty-seven CYPSC across the Republic of Ireland.
+Dublin City North spans the north side catchment of Dublin City Council, and extends from the North East and West Inner City Dublin out through Cabra, Finglas, Ballymun, Clontarf and Beaumont / Donaghmede.
 While this area has significant strengths in terms of a strong community and established interagency working arrangements, it is also a community with pockets of high deprivation and complex needs.

 Click here to view Dublin City North CYPSC's membership.